hanzheteng/tx19-robotics/docs/car/rviz_MIT_racecar.rst

 Controlling the car using gamepad
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For this part, simply connect the usb receiver of your gamepad to your computer. **Switch the mode of the gamepad to X**, then you should be able to control the car using two joysticks.
+For this part, simply connect the usb receiver of your gamepad to your computer. **Switch the mode of the gamepad to D**, then you should be able to control the car using two joysticks.

 The rviz environment with the scanning car should look like this: